Turkish invasion of Cyprus: 1950s

 The Turkish Resistance Organisation (TMT, Türk Mukavemet Teşkilatı) was formed initially as a local initiative to prevent the union with Greece which was viewed by Turkish Cypriots as an existential threat due to the exodus of Cretan Turks from Crete once the union with Greece was achieved.
 It was later supported and organised directly by the Turkish government, and the TMT declared war on the Greek Cypriot rebels as well.

 On 12 June 1958, eight Greek Cypriot men from Kondemenos village, who were arrested by the British police as part of an armed group suspected of preparing an attack against the Turkish Cypriot quarter of Skylloura, were killed by the TMT near the Turkish Cypriot populated village of Gönyeli, after being dropped off there by the British authorities.
 TMT also blew up the offices of the Turkish press office in Nicosia in a false flag operation to attach blame to Greek Cypriots.
 It also began a string of assassinations of prominent Turkish Cypriot supporters of independence.
 The following year, after the conclusion of the independence agreements on Cyprus, the Turkish Navy sent a ship to Cyprus fully loaded with arms for the TMT.
-The ship was stopped and the crew was caught red-handed in the infamous "Deniz" incident.
+The ship was stopped and the crew was caught red-handed in the infamous "Deniz incident".

 1960–1963

-British rule lasted until 1960 when the island was declared an independent state under the London-Zurich agreements.
-The agreement created a foundation for the Republic of Cyprus by the Turkish Cypriot and Greek Cypriot communities, although the republic was seen as a necessary compromise between the two reluctant communities.
+British rule lasted until the middle of August 1960, when the island was declared an independent state on the basis of the London and Zürich Agreements of the previous year.

-The 1960 Constitution of the Cyprus Republic proved unworkable however, lasting only three years.
+The 1960 Constitution of the Cyprus Republic proved unworkable, however, lasting only three years.
 Greek Cypriots wanted to end the separate Turkish Cypriot municipal councils permitted by the British in 1958, made subject to review under the 1960 agreements.
 For many Greek Cypriots these municipalities were the first stage on the way to the partition they feared.
 The Greek Cypriots wanted enosis, integration with Greece, while Turkish Cypriots wanted taksim, partition between Greece and Turkey.

 Resentment also rose within the Greek Cypriot community because Turkish Cypriots had been given a larger share of governmental posts than the size of their population warranted.
 In accordance with the constitution 30% of civil service jobs were allocated to the Turkish community despite being only 18.3% of the population.
 Additionally, the position of vice president was reserved for the Turkish population, and both the president and vice president were given veto power over crucial issues.